bdwilson/hubitat/Camect/README.md

 1. Sync HSM states to set Camect's Home/Default modes
 2. Create virtual Motion devices within Hubitat to represent each camera.
 Motion detected on a camera will be synced to Hubitat.
-You need a Linux system to run the [camect_connector.py](https://github.com/bdwilson/camect-connector/camect_connector.py).
-This connects to Camect and forwards events to
-Hubitat (still, all communications remains local).
+You need a Linux system to run the [Camect Connector](https://github.com/bdwilson/camect-connector).
+This connects to Camect and forwards events to Hubitat (still, all communications remains local).

 Instructions